Rotarian Neil Whiteside appears regularly on local radio.

 Rotarian Dr Antony Warren was a GP in Cambridge for 30 years up to 2012 following medical training in Oxford.
 He had a wide range of patients from both Town and Gown and got to know the City and its surrounding villages well.
 He took a special interest in medicines, dermatology, family planning, child care, asthma and GP IT

 In retirement he is Chairman of the Foundation of Edward Storey almshouse charity, which houses 90 residents on three sites and financially supports clergywomen and others with links to the Church of England

 His main hobby is choral singing to a high amateur standard.
-He is currently a regular or occasional member of four choirs, performing in and around Cambridge and London, and has taken part in a number of European tours.
+He is currently a regular or occasional member of four choirs, performing in and around Cambridge and London, and in English Cathedrals.

 Rotarians Ed & Gill Coe have a passion for opera and classical music.
 Our picture shows them at Glyndebourne

 Ed was a Chartered Quantity Surveyor and a partner of one of the foremost QS firms in the UK and latterly worldwide.
 As a former Trustee of the Arthur Rank Hospice Charity he was involved with planning and building the new hospice.